ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 ## Host profile
 {: #tenant-plan-deploy-host}

 {{site.data.keyword.cloud_notm}} offers several host profiles to choose from with different sizes and configurations of RAM and CPU.
 You can select the most optimized host profile to fit the target workloads.
-When you select a host profile, first assess the types of VMware virtual machines (VMs) and workload you plan to run on {{site.data.keyword.vmware-service_short}}.
+When you select a host profile, first assess the types of VMware VMs and workload you plan to run on {{site.data.keyword.vmware-service_short}}.

 * For migrating workloads into {{site.data.keyword.cloud_notm}}, open source tools such as [RVTools](https://www.robware.net/rvtools/){: external} build an inventory of the existing VMWare environments.
 [RVTools](https://www.robware.net/rvtools/) lists all VMs in an existing VMWare environment, including the VM CPU, RAM, and storage sizes.
 * For new VMWare workloads, model out the applications and VM sizes (CPU, RAM, and storage) that you need for each VM.